ademsa/oko/README.md

 # minigrep

-Find term in stdin or file content
+Find pattern in stdin or file content

 ### Running and Development